betterscientificsoftware/bssw.io/CuratedContent/AIandHumansMakeingTheRelationship.md

 <!--deck text start-->

-Bruce Schneier and Nathan E. Sanders' essay, originally appearing in Rotman Management Magazine, and now on Schneier's blog addresses the topic of how organizations can best adopt agentic AI into their teams for maximum efficiency and how that adoption changes, or doesn't, the way teams are managed.
+Bruce Schneier and Nathan E. Sanders' essay, originally appearing in Rotman Management Magazine and now on Schneier's blog, addresses the topic of how organizations can best adopt agentic AI into their teams for maximum efficiency and how that adoption changes, or doesn't, the way teams are managed.

 <!--deck text end-->